experimentAccount2/slpkg/README.rst

 upgraded packages.

 Also you can install official packages of your favorite distribution directly from the official repositories of Slackware.
 Even you can check for the official updates and install them.

-And as we say Slackers, Keep it Simple Stupid!
+More features come ...

 .. image:: https://raw.githubusercontent.com/dslackw/images/master/slpkg/slpkg_package.png
     :target: https://github.com/dslackw/slpkg